magnet-cl/django-project-template/README.md

 If you need to place methods that are useful to the entire application, place them in `base/utils.py` Some methods that are already included:

  - today: A method that returns the current date in local time (`datetime.date.today` and `timezone.now.date` return the UTC date).
+ - date_to_datetime: method that transforms a date into datetime taking into consideration ambiguous or non-existent datetimes due to time changes

 ## Assets